Morris Cowley: Bullnose and Flatnose engines U.S. and Coventry made

-Morris Cowley Bullnose (1919)
+Morris Cowley Bullnose (1919–1926)

 The updated Cowley for 1919 had an engine made by the British branch of the French Hotchkiss company, which was essentially a copy of the early Continental unit which was no longer being made.
-It was the basic model of the Morris two car range of the time with the Oxford, which used the same 1.5L 26 bhp engine until 1923, having leather upholstery and upgraded lighting as the de-luxe version.
+It was the basic model of the Morris two-car range of the time with the Oxford, which used the same 1.5L 26 bhp engine until 1923, having leather upholstery and upgraded lighting as the de-luxe version.

 Morris acquired the British interests of Hotchkiss in 1923 and renamed them Morris engines branch.

 Morris Cowley Flatnose (1926–1931)

-The Bullnose radiator was replaced by a more conventional flat radiator announced 11 September 1926 on new cars now with doors either side and a longer list of accessories supplied as standard.
-All steel bodies were coming available.
+The Bullnose radiator was replaced by a more conventional flat radiator announced on 11 September 1926 on new cars, now with doors either side and a longer list of accessories supplied as standard.
+All-steel bodies were becoming available.
 The engines remained the same, but the Cowley unlike the Oxford, retained braking on the rear wheels only as standard, although a front brake system was available at extra cost (featured car has this fitted).
-The chassis was new and the suspension was updated with semi elliptic leaf springs all round plus Smiths friction type scissor shock absorbers.
-The brakes are rod and spring operated with cams inside the drums to actuate.
+The chassis was new and the suspension was updated with semi-elliptic leaf springs all round plus Smiths friction-type scissor shock absorbers.
+The brakes are rod-and-spring-operated, with cams inside the drums to actuate.
 Interesting to note that the rear brake drums include two sets of shoes, one of which is connected directly to the handbrake.

 The chassis was further modified in 1931 to bring it in line with the Morris Major.
 Wire wheels became an option instead of the solid spoked artillery ones previously fitted.